tradingstrategy-ai/docs/source/glossary.rst

     Delta neutral

-        In :term:`quantitative finance`, a delta neutral :term:`trading strategy` is not exposed to the volatility of underlying assets.
+        In :term:`quantitative finance`, a delta neutral :term:`trading strategy` is not exposed to the :term:`volatility` of underlying assets.

-        A delta neutral strategy does not make any losses regardless if asset prices more up or down.
+        A delta neutral strategy, also known as :term:`market neutral strategy` does not make any losses regardless if asset prices more up or down.

         See also

+        - :term:`Market neutral strategy`

         - :term:`Trading strategy`

         - :term:`Quantitative finance`

         - :term:`Risk-adjusted return`

+        - :term:`Volatility`

     Annual Percentage Rate (APR)